 Simply put: training by distance often “feels” easier and is usually run faster.
 This makes it ideal for harder, quality sessions where you want to put in a hard effort.
 However, covering a set distance in the fastest amount of time is not always the purpose of the run, which is why easy, recovery and some long runs should be done by time instead.
 Running for a set time will allow you to relax, go slower and not worry about distance.

-You should however aim to include a variety of both types of training into your routine and should experiment to see which type works best for you.
+In summary, you should probably aim to include a variety of both types of training into your routine and should experiment to see which type works best for you.
 Running by distance may seem mentally easier and is good for quality sessions whereas going by time is probably better for building mental toughness and running relaxed.
-That means that is has an important place in training as well.
+That means that it has an important place in training as well.